-Though functionally similar to commercial modems, the DSP9612RM provides the following unique features that make it well suited for utility and industrial applications.
+The DSP9612 modem is specifically designed for harsh environments found in utility substations and industrial facilities.
+Though functionally similar to commercial modems, the DSP9612 provides the following unique features that make it well suited for utility and industrial applications.

-- Requires only one rack slot. - Operates over voice-band conditioned or unconditioned leased line and pilot wires. - Operates without human intervention, making it ideal for unmanned locations. - Works within an extended temperature range of -40°C to +85°C. - Designed with coupling transformers for high-voltage isolation and common mode noise rejection in industrial and commercial environments. - Asynchronous data rates (selectable) of 9600, 4800, and 0-1800 bps. - Easily accessible DIP switches for user configuration and option selection. - Local analog, local digital, and remote digital loopback diagnostics.
+- Packaged in a rugged, compact enclosure for industrial applications. - Leased-line interface protected with heavy-duty surge protection hardware (15KV). - Requires no human intervention, making it ideal for unmanned locations. - ❖ Works within an extended temperature range of -40°C to +85°C. - Designed with coupling transformers for high-voltage isolation and common mode noise rejection in industrial and commercial environments. - Operate over voice-band conditioned or unconditioned leased line and pilot wires. - Accepts power from a wide range of AC and DC power supplies. - DSP9612FP: 85 to 265 VAC or 85 to 400 VDC - DSP9612-LV: 10 to 53 VDC - Standard industrial connectors for data, analog, and power interfaces allow reliable interconnection to other industrial equipment. - ❖ Asynchronous data rates (selectable) of 9600, 4800, and 0-1800 bps. - Easily accessible DIP switches for user configuration and option selection. - DB25 connector for RS-232/V.24 interface. - Local analog, local digital and remote digital loopback diagnostics